EducloudAI/AI-Integration-Framework/README.md

 # 🧩 Activities and Components: Turning Architecture Into Action

-Each of the ten layers contains a set of **35 clearly defined activities**.
+Each of the ten layers contains a subset of the framework’s **35 clearly defined activities**.
-These activities translate the architecture into concrete, repeatable actions that teams can perform across all roles and domains.
+Together, these activities translate the architecture into concrete, repeatable actions that teams can perform across all roles and domains.
 Each activity produces a **distinct component** within the framework.

 ---